2020 Wisconsin Supreme Court election: Analysis

 Karofsky's sizable win was regarded to be an immense upset victory.
 Several political pundits noted that rather than depress Democratic and liberal voter turnout, the highly-public maneuvering by state Republicans to prevent a postponement of the election had motivated Democrats to turn out for Karofsky.
 Additionally, the results of the election largely mirrored the total votes cast in the presidential primaries held on the same day, with Democrats getting a combined 925,065 votes in the contested Democratic primary, and Republicans getting 630,196 votes in their uncontested primary.

 While the election was formally nonpartisan, the result of the general election was regarded as a victory for the Democratic Party, as the liberal Democratic Party-backed Karofsky defeated the conservative Republican Party-backed Daniel Kelly (who had been endorsed by Trump).
 The outcome narrowed the court's conservative majority from 5–2 to 4–3.
 This was the first time since 2008 that an incumbent justice was unseated, and only the second time since 1967.
 2020 was only the eighth instance in which an incumbent justice lost re-election to the court (after 1855, 1908, 1917, 1947, 1958, 1967, and 2008).

 This outcome differed from the preceding 2019 state supreme court election, in which a conservative candidate had narrowly prevailed over a liberal candidate for another of the court's seats.
 However, the outcome and vote share resembled the supreme court result of 2018 despite the two elections having different levels of turnout.
 Similar to both 2020 and 2018, both of the two supreme court elections to be held since (2023 and 2025) have also had results in which a liberal candidate has defeated a conservative candidate by a vote share of roughly 55% to 45%, despite there being variance in overall turnout between the four elections.

+As of 2026, this is the most recent instance in which an incumbent Wisconsin Supreme Court justice ran for re-election.